Emergent gravity from the IIB matrix model and cancellation of a cosmological constant: Emergent gravity

-The quantity $E$ in \eqref{eq:example-n} stands for the determinant of the elasticity tetrads of the spacetime crystal (see Sec.~II of Ref.~\cite{Klinkhamer2022-ext-unimod} and Ref.~\cite{NissinenVolovik2019} for further background on elasticity tetrads).
-With the assumption of gravity arising from these elasticity tetrads, $E$ is then identified with the square root of minus the metric determinant, $E\propto\sqrt{-g}$, where the minus sign holds for a Lorentzian signature of the emergent metric $g_{\alpha\beta}$.
+The quantity $E$ in \eqref{eq:example-n} stands for the determinant of the elasticity tetrads of the spacetime crystal (see Sec.~II of Ref.~\cite{Klinkhamer2022-ext-unimod} and especially Ref.~\cite{NissinenVolovik2019} for further background on elasticity tetrads).
+With the assumption of gravity arising from these elasticity tetrads, $E$ is then identified with the square root of minus the metric determinant, $E\propto\sqrt{-g}$, where the minus sign holds for a Lorentzian signature of the emergent spacetime metric $g_{\alpha\beta}$.

 Even though the elasticity tetrads can, in principle, produce a nonstandard term $\half\,M^{2}\,\phi^{2}\,\sqrt{-g}$ as in \eqref{eq:example-epsilon}, it is not clear how this would really come about.
-In this respect, the explicit suggestion based on a matrix model is perhaps more compelling and will be discussed next.
+In this respect, an explicit suggestion based on a matrix model is perhaps more compelling, and such a suggestion will be discussed next.